 |Adjustments||Not Seasonally Adjusted|

-The Price indices in Producer and Import stages aim to show the average change in prices in producer and import stages for different industries and product groups i.e. in the first distribution stage when goods are delivered from Swedish producers or come into Sweden.
+For Sweden, the monthly price indexes in producer and import stages aim to show the average change in prices for different industries and product groups, i.e., in the first distribution stage when goods are delivered from Swedish producers or come into Sweden.

 Goods are classified into three groups, namely: